 Finding a cheap business class or first class ticket can be a challenge for many air passengers.
-With fares that can often run to thousands of pounds/euros/dollars, the premium cabins are normally the preserve of corporate travellers on paid tickets and well-to-do individuals.
+With fares that can often run to thousands of pounds/dollars, the premium cabins are normally the preserve of corporate travellers on paid tickets and well-to-do individuals.

-Other than getting a free airline upgrade, in this article we look at 8 techniques which can help you book a cheap business class airfare.
+In this article we look at 8 techniques which can help you book a cheap business class airfare.

 1. Airfare Sales Sweet Spots (cheap business class deals)